VAKinc/assassinssorter/README.md

 Creates a randomizes circle of players and targets from a given array, then acts as an interface for players to receive their targets.
+Newly Dockerized!

 Build with:
 > docker build -t assassins .